drug-design/course/docs/chapters/stereochemistry.md

 #### Example 1

-The following molecule has a carbon atom with four different ligands: hydrogen, amino, carboxyl and benzyl groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/example-1-eaf92207'><i class='fa fa-play' aria-hidden='true'></i></button>The following molecule has a carbon atom with four different ligands: hydrogen, amino, carboxyl and benzyl groups.
 The carbon is chiral and the molecule cannot be superimposed on its mirror image.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.